angrave/CS241-Lectures-FA21/Welcome.md

 Hi class!

 Welcome to CS241 System Programming!
 I'm Lawrence Angrave.
 I'm excited to be your instructor this semester and to introduce you to C programming and System Programming.
 If you are coming to class in person I look forward to meeting you on Monday 9am in ECEB 1002.
-Alternatively you can also use the course book and asycnronously watch recorded lectures or the previously online lectures both on [ClassTranscribe](https://classtranscribe.illinois.edu) to do well in the class - the choice is yours.
+Alternatively you can also use the course book and asynchronously watch recorded lectures or the previously online lectures both on ClassTranscribe to do well in the class - the choice is yours.

-These will be friendly, relaxed, interactive, varied-format, CS241-y content demos and interesting.
+Live lectures will be friendly, relaxed, interactive, varied-format, CS241-y content demos and interesting - and a great time to ask questions too.
 You'll want to supplement these with our free(!) online course book on the website or if online learning is more your style, the pre-recorded videos on ClassTranscribe.

 You've probably heard this is a challenging class!
 Yes, you'll need is time, tenacity and readiness to learn and use C. And the big picture - this course is a stepping stone - You're leaving behind CS225 land (where you write code that works with the course's provided code) and instead we're your launch pad you for the big leagues CS4xx at a tier-1 CS school.
 Take this course seriously and you will be a different and better person at the end of it.